Keith Urban’s Hilarious Shawn Mendes AMAs Lip Sync Fail Goes Viral [Video]

 — amanda (@seuldior) November 20, 2017

-But despite all the drama that unfolded on social media in response to the country star’s lip sync fail, it looks like Shawn wasn’t too offended that Keith doesn’t quite have the lyrics to “There’s Nothing Holdin’ Me Back” down.
+But despite all the drama that unfolded on social media in response to the country star’s lip-sync fail, it looks like Shawn wasn’t too offended that Keith doesn’t quite have the lyrics to “There’s Nothing Holdin’ Me Back” down.

 Fans posted footage of the twosome meeting backstage at the 2017 American Music Awards at the Microsoft Theater in Los Angeles, California, shortly after the camera caught Urban’s lyrical slip up, where the “Mercy” singer shared a sweet hug with both Keith and Nicole as the actress appeared to tell him how much they enjoyed his performance.

-AMAs viewers also appeared to be just as happy to see Keith having a pretty great time at the award show as the lip sync moment caused a commotion on social media.
+AMA viewers also appeared to be just as happy to see Keith having a pretty great time at the award show as the lip-sync moment caused a commotion on social media.

 “Keith is me every time Shawn performs #AMAs #SHAWNxAMAs,” tweeted one fan alongside a GIF of the country star singing along from the AMAs audience, while another wrote, “Keith dancing during Shawn’s performance stole the show.
 Keep grooving Keith.”